namib-project/mud-controller-enforcer/README.md

 ## License

-The Makefile under openwrt_package is licensed under GPLv2 as noted in its header.
+The Makefile under openwrt/package is licensed under GPLv2 as noted in its header.

+The dnsmasq packages are licensed under GPLv3, for more information check https://thekelleys.org.uk/dnsmasq/doc.html

 All other files are licensed under either of